Ukraine, Israel aid advances in rare House vote as Democrats help Republicans push it forward

 WASHINGTON (AP) — With rare bipartisan momentum, the House pushed ahead Friday on a foreign aid package of $95 billion for Ukraine, Israel, Taiwan and humanitarian support as a robust coalition of lawmakers helped it clear a procedural hurdle to reach final votes this weekend.
 Friday’s vote produced a seldom-seen outcome in the typically hyper-partisan House, with Democrats helping Republican Speaker Mike Johnson’s plan advance overwhelmingly 316-94.
 Final House approval could come this weekend, when the package would be sent to the Senate.

-It was a victory for the strategy Speaker Mike Johnson set in motion this week after he agonized for two months over the legislation.
-Still, Johnson has had to spend the past 24 hours making the rounds on conservative media working to salvage support for the wartime funding, particularly for Ukraine as it faces a critical moment battling Russia, but also for his own job as the restless right flank threatens to oust him over the effort.
+It was a victory for the strategy Johnson set in motion this week after he agonized for two months over the legislation.
+Still, Johnson has had to spend the past 24 hours making the rounds on conservative media working to salvage support for the wartime funding, particularly for Ukraine as it faces a critical moment battling Russia, but also for his own job as the effort to oust him as speaker grew.

 “There's a lot of misinformation about what we're doing here and why,” Johnson told the conservative host of The Mark Levin Show.